-TASK # Description Target Completion Date TASK 1 The Jurisdiction in consultation with its franchised hauler, Gilton Solid Waste Management, will find a facility to accept mixed organic waste. • The Gilton Resource Recovery Facility implemented a hybrid of mechanical and manual sorting processes to sort/divert organics and recyclables from the regular solid waste stream.
+TASK # Description Target Completion Date TASK 1 The Jurisdiction in consultation with its franchised hauler, Gilton Solid Waste Management, will find a facility to accept mixed organic waste.
+The Gilton Resource Recovery Facility implemented a hybrid of mechanical and manual sorting processes to sort/divert organics and recyclables from the regular solid waste stream.
 2/1/2022 (Task completion to be verified) TASK 2 The Jurisdiction will require and verify that 55 new employees are hired at the Gilton facility to prepare for the additional work of needed to sort materials.
 Ongoing equipment needs are being assessed as materials come through the lines.
-The Jurisdiction will ensure that the following tasks are completed.
-Training of the new hires as Quality Assurance Technicians.
-With the additional staffing, Gilton added a separate shift to its operations; making it a two-shift operation.
-3/30/2022 (Task completion to be verified) TASK 3 The Jurisdiction will require and verify the Gilton facility begins using new portable sorting equipment in additional to existing equipment in order to improve it recovery rate.
-New portable equipment will be as follows: - New scale installed for the municipal solid waste (MSW) line.
-5/31/2022 (Task completion to be verified)
+The Jurisdiction will ensure that the following tasks are completed. • Training of the new hires as Quality Assurance Technicians. • With the additional staffing, Gilton added a separate shift to its operations; making it a two-shift operation.
+3/1/2022 (Task completion to be verified) TASK 3 The Jurisdiction will require and verify the Gilton facility begins using new portable sorting equipment in additional to existing equipment in order to improve it recovery rate.
+New portable equipment will be as follows: New scale installed for the municipal solid waste (MSW) line.
 New Phoenix screener to remove organics from the MSW line.
 Purchased new heavy equipment loaders from CAT New sorting shoots for recycling and organics along the MSW line.
+3/30/2022 (Task completion to be verified)

-T TASK 4 The Jurisdiction will require and verify the Gilton facility implements a hybrid of mechanical and manual sorting processes to sort recyclables and remove contaminants from the organics stream.
-5/31/2022 (Task completion to be verified) Т ASK 5 The Jurisdiction will provide two-container waste collection service to all residential customers that are not subject to an exemption or waiver from such service under 14 CCR sections 18984.11, 18984.12, or other provision of the Regulations, or are not an authorized self-hauler subject to the Jurisdiction's ordinance requiring compliance with the requirements of section 18988.3.
-7/1/2022 (Task completion to be verified)
+TASK 4 The Jurisdiction will require and verify the Gilton facility implements a hybrid of mechanical and manual sorting processes to sort recyclables and remove contaminants from the organics stream.
+7/1/2022 (Task completion to be verified) TASK 5 The Jurisdiction will perform follow-up outreach, education, and site visits to non-participating covered generators.
+Contact 50% non-participating covered generators to provide service, verify self-hauling, or verify waiver eligibility.
+6/30/2023 TASK 6 The Jurisdiction will update its Franchise Agreement.
+6/30/2023 TASK 7 The Jurisdiction will provide two-container waste collection service to all residential customers that are not subject to an exemption or waiver from such service under 14 CCR sections 18984.11, 18984.12, or other provision of the Regulations, or are not an authorized self-hauler subject to the Jurisdiction's ordinance requiring compliance with the requirements of section 18988.3.
+In implementing this container system, the Jurisdiction will ensure materials are sorted into the containers properly by generators.
+6/30/2023